raul23/equifax-data-breach/README.rst

      <img src="https://www.cnet.com/a/img/uf_P-IUAQf-_-47zXmpuSWcyqs8=/940x0/2020/02/10/489560f1-9731-4957-af0d-9b0a947da334/screen-shot-2020-02-10-at-10-18-15-am.png" style="width:700px;height:400px;"/>
      <p><b>In the news articles and the DOJ <a href="https://www.justice.gov/opa/press-release/file/1246891/download">indictment</a>, they don't provide a picture for the alleged PLA member Liu Lei.
         However in the <a href="https://www.fbi.gov/wanted/cyber/chinese-pla-members-54th-research-institute">FBI poster</a>,
         you get all four pictures (though <a href="https://archive.md/3qA8b">at first</a> the FBI also only shown three pics).
-Very odd that the DOJ worked for 2 years investigating the Equifax data breach and could not get a picture for Liu Lei to include in their indictment.</b></p>
+Very odd that the DOJ et al. worked for 2 years investigating the Equifax data breach and could not get a picture for Liu Lei to include in their indictment.</b></p>
      </div>